gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 3. [A free Azure IoT Central Application](#create-a-free-azure-iot-central-application)

-4. If you wish to use a Azure IoT Hub instead of Azure IoT Central, then first create a [Free Azure](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) account, then [Create an Azure IoT Hub (Free Tier)](#creating-an-azure-iot-hub-free-tier)
+4. If you wish to use an Azure IoT Hub instead of Azure IoT Central, then first create a [Free Azure](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) account, then [Create an Azure IoT Hub (Free Tier)](#creating-an-azure-iot-hub-free-tier)

 ## Why connect your Particle Photon to Azure Services?